bugsnag/bugsnag-php/ARCHITECTURE.md

 The static registration functions take an instance of the client object to reference in the event of a an exception by creating a `Report` object with it.

-As this is an optional part of the library that must be initiated seperately it should be replaced by an appropriate method of hooking into the error handlers or loggers of the relevant framework.
+As this is an optional part of the library that must be initiated separately it should be replaced by an appropriate method of hooking into the error handlers or loggers of the relevant framework.
 It must respond to these events by creating a `Report` object from the `client` and exception, and then it must pass it into the client objects `notify` function for it to be sent off to the Bugsnag notification server.

 ### The Report Object
 The Report class is used to create readable information from a PHP exception or throwable which can later be used to populate an HTTP request to notify Bugsnag.
 It is accessible through three static methods: